MLB Rumors: Bryce Harper Could Still Land With The Padres, Per ‘CBS Sports’

-MLB rumors suggest that Bryce Harper to the Philadelphia Phillies isn’t a done deal just yet.
-The San Diego Padres are reportedly still in the running to land the all-star outfielder, and a decision could be reached by Friday.
+MLB rumors suggest that Bryce Harper going to the Philadelphia Phillies isn’t a done deal just yet.
+The San Diego Padres are reportedly still in the running to land the All-Star outfielder, and a decision could be reached by Friday.

 According to CBS Sports, despite the fact that the Padres inked a $300 million deal with Manny Machado this week, they still haven’t taken signing Bryce Harper off of the table.

-MLB insider, Jon Heyman reveals that while it may be a long shot, the Padres are actually planning to have a meeting on Friday to see if they could swing carrying another huge contract.
+MLB insider Jon Heyman reveals that while it may be a long shot, the Padres are actually planning to have a meeting on Friday to see if they could swing carrying another huge contract.

-“Hard as it is to believe, the padres have not ruled out signing Bryce Harper, too.
+“Hard as it is to believe, the Padres have not ruled out signing Bryce Harper, too.
 Ownership will meet tomorrow to see if they can make it 2 for 2 on this winter’s mega stars.
 Not seen as a likelihood, but apparently not out of the question, either,” Heyman took to his Twitter account to reveal on Thursday.

 Machado’s deal is huge, but Harper’s agent, Scott Boras, is hoping to land his client an ever bigger contract.
-Bryce has reportedly been offered big money by the Phillies, and since they lost out on signing Manny the team has apparently “ramped up” their pursuit of Harper.
+Bryce has reportedly been offered big money by the Phillies, and since they lost out on signing Manny, the team has apparently “ramped up” their pursuit of Harper.

 As previously reported by the Inquisitr, MLB rumors claim that while Bryce Harper hasn’t made a decision yet, but that he may be giving the Padres time to see if they could match the Phillies offer.